Many of us have learned how to be deeply compassionate with others, but have never learned how to be in a compassionate relationship with ourselves.

 – “May I be kind to myself”

 For many, this pause to acknowledge pain with tenderness feels revolutionary.
-After years of automatically moving into problem-solving mode or self-criticism when things get difficult, this gentle witnessing offers a different way.
+After years of automatically moving into problem-solving mode, avoidance or self-criticism when things get difficult, this gentle witnessing offers a different way.

 The Ripple Effect of Inner Gentleness